cjimti/mk/_posts/2018-07-26-elasticsearch-essential-queries.md

 ## Motivation

-My team and I work with a lot of SQL-based data, from MySQL, SQLite and even our large Cassandra cluster, however, our reporting systems are built on Elasticsearch.
+My team and I work with a lot of SQL-based data, from MySQL, SQLite and even our large Cassandra cluster, however, our reporting systems are built on [Elasticsearch].
 Transitioning our thinking from SQL to the [Lucene] syntax on occasion requires hitting the docs.
 However, most technical documentation is either for getting started or gives you every variation of every feature, which is great when you are neck deep and need a specific problem solved.

-## Following Along with Elasticsearch and Kubernetes
+## Following Along with [Elasticsearch] and [Kubernetes]

 Many of the examples I use in the range, and filtering examples below are a result of setting up a reference implementation for supporting the ingestion of [High Traffic JSON Data into Elasticsearch on Kubernetes].
 If you followed that guide, you could run against a similar set of data.